webplatform/docs/concepts/Detecting_device_and_browser/index.md

 The disadvantages of server-side detection are that the databases require frequent updating, are not always accurate, and do not include user settings or personalizations.
 Employing a device database requires implementing an API and maintaining it.
 The simplest solution is to employ a short script containing only very basic information, such as the one shown in WordPress Mobile Pack's lite-detection php script.

-== Client-side detection ==

-Client-side detection employs JavaScript technology to detect the type of browser as well as DOM objects and properties such as screen.width, screen.pixelDepth, navigator.userAgent, and navigator.cookieEnabled.
-Using CSS, it is now also possible to implement “progressive enhancement”, which is a Web design strategy that enables every browser to access the basic content of a Web page, serving the complete feature set of the page only to those browsers that support advanced technologies.
-For more information on progressive enhancement, see Wikipedia, Dev,Opera, and A List Apart.

-Media queries are another common strategy for adapting content to a device based on media type and device width or display size.
-For more information on media query techniques, see Client-side detection of Nokia devices.

-Advantages of client-side detection

-The main advantage of client-side detection is the ability to react promptly to exact client conditions such as size, orientation, and support for extra tags and APIs.
-It is simple to execute using a combination of JavaScript and CSS and is an integral part of the Web page design; there are no requirements for Java, PHP, .NET software to dynamically modify your Web pages.
-Another advantage is that installing and maintaining a database is not required.

-Client-side detection can provide a useful fallback and can implement last-minute tweaks related to real-time behavior such as changes in device orientation.
-On more advanced devices, client-side Ajax and CSS can be used to download additional content and enhancements without having to refresh the entire page.

-Disadvantages of client-side detection

-One disadvantage of client-side detection are is that it often runs the risk of sending content that is not supported by the device.
-The user is notified that the browser is not capable of rendering the content only after time has been wasted delivering it.
-Because JavaScript and CSS execute locally, the entire page may download before the script can process and manipulate the Document Object Model (DOM).
-Another disadvantage is that JavaScript and media queries are not supported on older devices.
-A third disadvantage is the time lag that elapses between the initial loading and the execution of the client-side adaptation.

 == Best of both worlds ==